CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 You will need to build or install several different packages.
 It is recommend that you create a ```build``` directory somewhere on your system and build or install all the packages under this directory.

 ## Determine the Build Type
 You should determine your system's bit width, either *32-bit* or *64-bit*.
 32-bit mode is also refered to as *x32* or *x86* mode and 64-bit mode may be refered to as *x64* or *amd64* mode.
 This will be an important distinction for several of the packages.
+Note, that it is perfectly reasonable and will not adversely affect performance if you build in 32-bit mode on a 64-bit system.
+In fact it is much easier to find 32-bit binaries of the library dependencies.

 You also need to decide to either build or download only *debug* or *release* mode packages.
 Windows cannot mix packages built with different release modes.

 ## Maintaining the Environment
 There are several environment variables that you will need to set in order for the build scripts to be able to find the other packages.
 You can enter these on the command line but it is far easier to maintain a ```env.bat``` file which you can run at any time to restore the build environment.